 To gain some perspective, here are two brands with standout ESG reports.

 Companies embracing ESG reporting

 OneView Healthcare is an interactive patient engagement system that enables patients and enhances healthcare experiences.
 With a vision to strengthen personalised care experiences, the team assists healthcare providers to empower patients and families, deliver virtual care and make patient flow more efficient.

 At the start of the pandemic, this internet service provider factored in a plan to move the world forward for everyone.
 It specifically provided under-resourced schoolchildren with the necessary technology so they could participate in virtual learning.
 In doing so, Verizon Innovation Learning curbs the “digital divide” that left many disadvantaged children behind.

 A quick summary:

 ESG & CSR Vs. Sustainability

-It’s a good question and the way to think about it is that ‘sustainability’ is an overall concept, whereas ESG and CSR are terms used to describe specific business models.
-‘Sustainability’ is a slightly fluffy word whereas ESG and CSR are clear-cut corporate terms that do, nevertheless, involve sustainability in their DNA.
+It’s a good question and the way to think about it is remembering that ‘sustainability’ is an overall concept.
+ESG and CSR refer to measurable standards and a specific business model, respectively.
+‘Sustainability’ is a slightly fluffy word, whereas ESG and CSR are clear-cut corporate terms that do, nevertheless, involve sustainability in their DNA.

 Sustainability itself doesn’t really have a universal definition but we’ve gone some way to defining it in this other blog post on what sustainability means.